MSHSL State Debate Tournament

 General:

-- The only time you need a trigger warning is when the content in your case is objectively triggering and graphic.
+- The only time you need a content warning is when the content in your case is objectively triggering and graphic.
 I think the way PF is moving toward requiring opt-out forms for things like “mentions of the war on drugs” or "feminism" is super unnecessary and trivializes the other issues that actually do require content warnings while silencing voices that are trying to discuss important issues.

 - I will drop you with a 20 (or lowest speaks allowed by the tournament) for bigotry or being blatantly rude to your opponents.
 There’s no excuse for this.
 This applies to you no matter how “good at technical debate” you are.